 Hydraulic adjustable roller is an optional extra on all models.
-One hydraulic cylinder is mounted on the head shell and can infinitely vary the position of the roller throughout the range possible for the standard bolted version.
-The cylinder is actuated by a double-acting hydraulic spool service from the tractor.
+Two hydraulic cylinders are mounted on either end of the head shell and can only be positioned fully up or fully down.
+End stops can be placed in three positions to control the cut height in the fully down position.
+Cut heights of 30, 75 and 100mm are available.
+Fully up the roller height is 25mm (1") above the cut height.
+The cylinder is actuated by a double-acting hydraulic spool from the tractor.